 The centre of my childhood.
 The swingset my Dad built for us.

+Dad installed this shortly after we moved in.
+We spent hours climbing the rope, swinging the swing as high as it would go, trying to make the entire structure sway.
 It was part of the set up in our elaborate game of K!ll the Russians (can you tell we knew all about the Cold War?) where you had to climb the rope, jump down, climb the fence, run around the house, climb the gate, climb the tree, jump off the playhouse, and get back to the swing set.
 I'm not sure what the rules of this game was, but I know we didn't actually kill anyone.
 And, honestly, we like Russians now.
 (Hi Russian Step-Mom!)

 We moved from this house when I turned 12.
 My sisters remember the house, but don't have the same attachment to it that I did.
 They have childhood memories in the house on Pasqua whereas I was a surly teen and stayed in my room for 4 years.